 Quite well in the spring and summer, but maybe not so friendly in the fall and winter?
 Well, now could be your chance to completely change that course of proceedings – the seasons ahead of us are still prime times to get some gardening work done.

 Your garden might be the pride of your world, or it might just be a bit of a concrete jungle outside the back of your house… either way, there’s a bit of maintenance you’ll be needing to get on with for the upcoming seasons.

-Fall and winter can be quite harsh on your surrounding environment, so it’s best to start preparing now, and you might just be able to put the tips below to good use!
+Fall and winter can be quite harsh on your surrounding environment, so it’s best to start your weed removal and identification now, and you might just be able to put the tips below to good use!